ldebruijn/STRP/README.md

 STRP Project back-end
 =======

-This repository holds the back-end for the FHICT STRP project 2015.
+This repository holds the back-end for the FHICT Delta STRP project 2015.
 The logic for the clustering of entities and the behaviour of the entities and clusters is part of the back-end.

 Requirements
 ------------